Student Spotlight: Natalie McQueen

 "I adored my teachers in the Graphic Design department.
 I hope other departments at COD have teachers like Graphic Design, but they seriously are the greatest.
 They all have a great amount of knowledge in the field, and I can ask any of them for help and advice and they gladly share it.
 They are fun, enthusiastic and passionate about what they teach you.
 They can be brutally honest at times about your work, but I have found this to be extremely helpful in making my work perfect and truly preparing me for a job in the field.
 They have been nothing but encouraging, motivating and sincere about my education."

 McQueen is attending the Rocky Mountain College of Art and Design, from which she received a merit-based scholarship, a talent-based scholarship and a RMCAD grant award for up to 10 terms.
 It was based upon her portfolio, which featured all of the work she created at COD, transcripts and two letters of recommendation from COD instructors.

-"I am excited about this chapter of my educational and personal life, but I sincerely miss COD, its faculty and the great friends I made there," she said.
+"I am excited about this chapter of my life, but I sincerely miss COD, its faculty and the great friends I made there," she said.
 "I wouldn't change a thing about my experience there.
 I feel lucky to have had my teachers and been a part of such an excellent program, and my experience at COD will be hard to beat.

 2012 College of DuPage